-- Actual tips paid to a taxi/bus/limo/rideshare/shuttle service may not exceed 15% of the fare, roundedup to the next dollar.
+- Actual tips paid to a taxi/bus/limo/rideshare/shuttle service may not exceed 20% of the fare, rounded up to the next dollar.
 Receipts are required for any transportation expense more than \$25, including tip.
-Tips need to be itemized on the expense line in Workday. - Actual tips paid in association with a restaurant/meals/catering may not exceed 15% of the total, rounded up to the next dollar.
-Tips need to be itemized on the expense line in
+Tips need to be itemized on the expense line in Workday. - Actual tips paid in association with special event restaurant meals/catering may not exceed 20% of the total, rounded up to the next dollar.
+Tips need to be itemized on the expense line in Workday.

-Workday.
-Gratuities that are in excess of 15% that are added by the restaurant/caterer may be reimbursed.
+Gratuities that are more than 20% that are added by the restaurant/caterer may be reimbursed.

-- Actual gratuity paid for mandatory valet parking, which was necessary in the performance of business, not to exceed \$1 per occurrence. - Actual portage charges paid, not to exceed \$1 per bag or \$5 per occurrence.
+- Actual gratuity paid for mandatory valet parking, which was necessary in the performance of business, is not to exceed \$1 per occurrence. - Actual portage charges paid, not to exceed \$1 per bag or \$5 per occurrence.